What are The Best Cordless Hammer Drills?

 When choosing between a corded and a cordless hammer drill, one should consider the amount of power they expect from the tool.
 Corded hammer drills tend to have more power and can be used for tougher jobs than their cordless counterparts that have to be recharged every now and then.

 1. Black & Decker DR670 6.0-Amp 1/2-Inch Hammer Drill

-This is a 6.0 amp corded Black & Decker Hammer drill whose power and compact design means that it can handle tough tasks in tight spaces.
-The DR670 is designed with a 1 /2 inch metallic key-less chuck for easy bi changes and maximum grip.
+This is a 6.0 amp corded Black & Decker Hammer Drill whose power and compact design means that it can handle tough tasks in tight spaces.
+The DR670 is designed with a 1 /2-inch metallic key-less chuck for easy bit changes and maximum grip.
 Its pistol grip design coupled with the side handle provides the best balance and control you can wish for, and it has a variable speed trigger that lets you control the rate of drilling with ease.

 2. Milwaukee 2604-22 M18 Fuel Hammer Dr Kit W/2 XC Bat